igrishaev/blog/_posts/2022-07-02-str-format.md

 Briefly, it's safe when the `str` function accepts strictly one argument.
 When there are more than one, I feel worried.

 I always keep in mind a real story about a guy who owned a small hosting company.
 He released the `rm -rf $FOO/$BAR` command among the whole park.
-Too sad for him, both of the env vars were unset, nor special bash flags prescribing to terminate a script were set as well.
+Too sad for him, both of the env vars were unset, nor special bash flags terminating a script were set as well.
 The command turned into `rm -rf /` with known consequences.
 A couple of missing vars has ruined one's business.
 By `str`-ing strings, especially when building file paths, you may easily mess up the same way (but I wish you won't).

 Let's recap: